googlefonts/fontra-docs/_explanations/designspace.md

   </ol>
 </nav>

-We recommend spending some time with setting up your designspace properly.
+We recommend spending some time with setting up your designspace properly (but it's not a problem to modify the designspace after the design started as well).
 Questions you may ask yourself before you start with a new typeface:
 {: .lead }

 - What axes do your font project will end up with?
-  - [Registerd axes](https://learn.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg#registered-axis-tags) like *Weight*, *Width*, *Italic*, *Optical size*
+  - [Registered axes](https://learn.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg#registered-axis-tags) like *Weight*, *Width*, *Italic*, *Optical size*
   - or even a [non-registered axes (all uppercase tags)](https://fonts.google.com/variablefonts#axis-definitions?)
 - What ranges will these axes have?
   - maybe *Weight* from 100 to 900 (Thin to Black)